chrisfrank/nanostyled/README.md

 <Button color="blue">A nice-looking button that is blue</Button>
 ```

-_Unlike_ a CSS-in-JS library, nanostyled doesn't use any CSS-in-JS, which makes
+Unlike a CSS-in-JS library, nanostyled doesn't parse CSS in JS, which makes your
-your bundle smaller, your components faster, and your server-side-rendering a
+bundle smaller, your components faster, and your server-side-rendering a breeze.
-non-issue.

 |            | Low overhead | Props-controlled, component-based API | Zero-config SSR |
 | ---------- | ------------ | ------------------------------------- | --------------- |